 Using the RER train is usually faster than the Metro making the RER trains more attractive for most travelers heading from Orly to central Paris.
 Buses are available from Orly Airport to metro stations including Denfert-Rochereau, Porte de Choisy, Savigny-sur-Orge, Rungis-Marché International, and Villejuif–Louis Aragon.
 Of these, only Denfert-Rochereau station is of real interest to most travelers.

-Travel to Paris-Orly Airport by via Denfert-Rochereau Metro Station
+Travel to Paris-Orly Airport via Denfert-Rochereau Metro Station

 Le Bus Direct Line 1 to Orly

-Le Bus Direct (previously Les Cars Air France) is a comfortable limousine coach options from Orly to Paris.
-These buses have seating for all, are air conditioned and has special space for luggage.
+Le Bus Direct (previously Les Cars Air France) is a comfortable limousine coach option from Orly to Paris.
+These buses have seating for all, are air-conditioned, and have special space for luggage.
 Buses now also have USB ports and free wifi.